 Most people have a certain budget to live on.
 Let’s say you have a couple of hundred dollars available.
 Do you buy that fancy Gucci bag you saw in that magazine the other day or do you take the money and go on an epic weekend road trip with your best friend?

 Collect moments, not things.
 Have stories to tell, not stuff to show.

 And it’s true.
-Although, it’s very tempting sometimes, but the joy of material possessions is often only of short duration.
-Experiences on the other hand, can last your entire live.
+Although, it’s very tempting sometimes the joy of material possessions is often only of short duration.
+Experiences, on the other hand, can last your entire life.

 Why Do We Practice Materialism?

 In order to understand why becoming a minimalist can be a good choice, we should look at why people go for materialism in the first place.
 It’s hard to give a general answer to this question because everyone has their own reasons.